 "Honestly, I don't know what to tell you, how to even begin explaining.
 I can't even seem to get it straight in my own mind."

 "Start with what I overheard you saying about Emmett.
-How can you feel that way about him, when we only met him yesterday?"
+How can you feel that way about him, we only met him yesterday?"

 "You're not such a prude that you can't believe in love at first sight, are you?
-And before you say anything, it's not just about lust."
+Before you say anything, it's not just about lust."
 She took a deep breath to calm herself before she added, "There's just something about him.
 He makes me feel safe, and when he looks at me, I feel like he can see right through to my soul.
 Besides, I know when he looks at me, it's like he's really looking at me and not just at my body, you know?"
-Jasper opened his mouth to answer her question, but Rose didn't really want Jasper's opinion, and before one word fell from his lips, she continued, "Yes, I know I only met him yesterday, but I've known him long enough to realise that I want to see more of him and get to know him a little more.
-Then who knows where that'll lead?
+Jasper opened his mouth to answer her question, but Rose didn't really want Jasper's opinion, and before one word fell from his lips, she continued, "Yes, I know I only met him yesterday, but I've known him long enough to realise that I want to see more of him and get to know him a little better.
+Who knows where that'll lead?
 Besides, is it so wrong for me to want to spend time with a man that I consider to be someone special?
 You have Alice now, and Bella has Edward.
 Who do I have?"

 "You have me," said a familiar voice.
-Both Rosalie and Jasper whipped their heads around as their ears followed the sound of the voice.
+Both Rosalie and Jasper whipped round, their ears following the sound of the voice.
 Where there was once a huge, russett wolf, now stood a naked Emmett, his eyes smouldering.
 Remembering that he was standing in the presence of a beautiful woman, he attempted to cover his family jewels and untie the cutoffs that were lashed to his ankle, nearly falling over in the process.
 Jasper dropped his axe in shock, his mouth agape, and out of the corner of his eye he saw Rosalie begin to sway.
 Before he could even begin to move, Emmett was by her side, sweeping her into his arms as she lost consciousness.

 "Rosie," Emmett's gentle voice, thick with concern, shocked Jasper.
 "Rosie, wake up.
 It's going to be okay.
 I feel the same way, and I promise, I will never leave you alone."
-Jasper was taken aback, but as much as he was shocked by Emmett's words, his admission of his feelings for Rose made him realise that Emmett was the one for his sister.
+Jasper was taken aback, but as much as he was shocked by Emmett's words, his simple admission of his feelings for Rose made him realised that Emmett was the one for his sister.

 "I knew it was you," Rosalie whispered with a lazy smile and as she gazed into the big brown eyes of the man she loved, one solitary tear slid down her flushed pink cheek.
 Before she could reach up and wipe it away, Emmett leaned in and kissed her slowly and sweetly, full on the lips.